A Survey of Deep Causal Models and Their Industrial Applications: Preliminaries

 \subsection{Assumptions}

-Having understood the basic definition of the causal model, the following three assumptions are commonly required to realize the estimation of causal treatment effect, these basic assumptions are derived from papers\cite{Survey,Causal}.
+After understanding the basic definition of causal effect estimation, the following three assumptions, which are derived from articles \cite{Survey,Survey_3}, are commonly required to achieve the estimation of causal treatment effects.

-\begin{assumption} \textbf{Stable Sample Treatment Value (SSTV):} One sample's response to treatment is independent of the assignment in other samples. \end{assumption} Based on this assumption, there is no interaction between samples, as well as only one version of each treatment scheme.
-Donations can be made as $P(Y_i|T_i,T_i^{'},X_i) = P(Y_i|T_i,X_i)$.
+\begin{assumption} {Stable Sample Treatment Value (SSTV):} One sample's response to treatment is independent of the assignment of other samples. \end{assumption} Based on this assumption, there is no interaction between samples, and there is only one version of each treatment option.
+SSTV assumption might be expressed as $P(Y_i \mid T_i,T_i^{'},X_i) = P(Y_i \mid T_i,X_i)$.

-\begin{assumption} \textbf{Ignorability:} With respect to the covariate $X$, the treatment distribution $T$ is independent of the potential outcomes. \end{assumption} In the assumption of ignorability, there should be no unobserved confounders. $T \independent {Y(T = T_i), Y(T = T_i^{'})} | X$ needs to be satisfied.
+\begin{assumption} {Ignorability:} Given the covariate $X$, the treatment distribution $T$ is independent of the potential outcomes. \end{assumption}